clausejs/clausejs/README.md

   ret: S.isBool,
 });

-// Next define our test function. function __myFunction() {
+// Next we write our function. function __myFunction(num1, num2, num3, myObj) {
-  return true;
+  // doesn't do much; just returns true for now. return true;
 };

-// Then instrument the function with our function spec. var myProtectedFn = MyFnSpec.instrument(__myFunction);
+// Then "instrument"(wrap/protect) this function with our function spec. var myProtectedFn = MyFnSpec.instrument(__myFunction);

-// Now try our new function
-myProtectedFn(1, 2, 3, { a: true }); // return true
+// We can now try our new protected function. myProtectedFn(1, 2, 3, { a: true }); // returns true
-myProtectedFn(1, 2, 3); // Throws a "Problem" due to missing argument per our fspec defintion.
+myProtectedFn(1, 2, 3); // Throws a "Problem" due to missing argument per our fspec definition.

 // Finally, let's build a function that checks if the sum of all numbers are odd
-// by taking advantage of argument conformation as illustrated above.
+// by taking advantage of Specky's function argument conformation.

-// Step 1: we write a "barebone" function that consumes the conformed arguments. function __sumIsOdd( conformedArgs ) {
+// Step 1: we write a "barebone" function with our core logic,
+// which consumes the conformed arguments as a single object. function __sumIsOdd( conformedArgs ) {
-  // here "conformedArgs" stores the value of the conformed object
+  // (Here "conformedArgs" stores the value of the conformed object
-  // as was explained above.
+  // as we illustrated above.)
   var myNumbers = conformedArgs.myNumbers; // e.g. [ 1, 2, 3 ]
-  var myObject = conformedArgs.myObject;
+  var myObject = conformedArgs.myObject; // e.g. { a: 1 }
-  // (or simply { myNumbers, myObject } If you can use ES6 destructring)
+  // (or simply { myNumbers, myObject } with ES6 destructring)

   // Get the sum
   var sum = myNumbers.reduce( function(c,s) { return s + c; }, 0 );

-  return sum % 2 === 1;
+  // Returns whether the sum is odd return sum % 2 === 1;
 }

-// Step 2: wrap the barebone function with instrumentConformed() var sumIsOdd = MyFnSpec.instrumentConformed(__sumIsOdd);
+// Step 2: wrap the barebone function with S.instrumentConformed()
+var sumIsOdd = MyFnSpec.instrumentConformed(__sumIsOdd);

 // Let's try our new super function!